CShorten/AugmentationLab/README.md

         <li> In Progress: DomainNet </li>
     </ul>
 <h4> Models </h4>
-<p> The following architectures are available with an optional argument to use separate heads for each Augmentation / Grouping of Augmentations </p>
+<p> Optional argument to use separate heads for each Augmentation or Groupings of Augmentations </p>
     <ul>
       <li> ResNet50 </li>
       <li> ResNet152V2 </li>